Publications and Presentations

 Lead Scientific Diver – Jan 2018 – June 2019 – University of Victoria Fisheries Ecology and Marine Conservation Lab – Soundscapes in Rockfish Conservation Areas in the Southern Gulf Islands, British Columbia, Canada.
 Supervised by Dr. Francis Juanes

-Scientific Engagement Coordinator – May 2017 – present – University of Victoria
+Scientific Engagement Coordinator – May 2017 – December 2019 – University of Victoria

 Develop and facilitate a place-based eco-cultural science program for Indigenous youth.
 Funded by NSERC PromoScience, The Horner Foundation, and the Aboriginal Services Plan.
 Supervised by Prof. John Taylor and project manager Maeve Lydon